-Georgia is vulnerable to tropical storms and hurricanes that form in the Atlantic Ocean and the Gulf of Mexico.
-On July 4, 1994, Tropical Storm Alberto stalled over Georgia, bringing up to 25 inches of rain in less than 24 hours.
-Thirty-four people were killed, more than 50,000 were displaced from their homes and at least 400 coffins were forced from water-logged graves into flooded streets.
+Inland flooding is also a major threat to Georgia from tropical cyclones due to the state's proximity to the Gulf of Mexico.
+Slower-moving storms can dump several inches to multiple feet of rainfall in the span of days.
+The most memorable example of this came from Tropical Storm Alberto in 1994, which stalled and dropped up to 25 inches of rain over parts of Georgia in less than 24 hours on July 4th.
+Thirty-four people were killed, more than 50,000 were displaced from their homes, and at least 400 coffins were forced from water-logged graves into flooded streets.